 How to Recover a Hacked and Deleted Account

 The good thing about account deletion is that Facebook doesn’t delete it right away.
-Instead, it keeps the account “alive” but makes it invisible to your friends for a period of 30 days.
+Instead, it keeps the account “alive” but makes it invisible to your friends for 30 days.
 Here’s how to go about recovering a hacked and deleted account.

-There is a small chance the hacker forgot to change your login data before they’ve deleted the account.
+There is a slight chance the hacker forgot to change your login data before they deleted the account.
 If that’s the case, here’s what to do to reactivate and regain access to your account.